luketudge/introduction-to-programming/content/extras/glossary.md

 In image processing, an image without color (i.e. only in shades of gray), is often called a 'grayscale' image.

-## html
+## HTML

-Hypertext markup language is the main [markup language](#markup) in which web pages are written. html works by enclosing text inside 'tags' that instruct the web browser to display that text in a particular way, for example by coloring it, turning it into a clickable link, etc.
+HyperText Markup Language is the main [markup language](#markup) in which web pages are written.
+HTML works by enclosing text inside 'tags' that instruct the web browser to display that text in a particular way, for example by coloring it, turning it into a clickable link, etc.

 ## IDE